Hornets vs. Knicks Player Props Betting Odds

 |3PM

-- His rebounding average of 6.0 is lower than his over/under on Sunday (5.5).
+- His rebounding average of six is lower than his over/under on Saturday (5.5).

-- Ball, at 2.0 three-pointers made per game, averages 1.5 less than his over/under on Sunday.
+- Ball has connected on two three-pointers per game, which is less than his over/under in Saturday's game (3.5).

 Get Ball gear at Fanatics!